 Every class presents a culminating showcase at the end of the quarter.
 It’s a chance to invite your friend and family to see what you’ve been doing for the past eight weeks.
 Rest assured, it’s the most generous and supportive audience you’ll ever have and it’s a great low-stakes experience for everyone to get a chance on stage.

-Our WIT University workshops vary in size depending on the instructor’s preference.
+WIT workshops vary in size depending on the instructor’s preference.
 Our free Improv for All workshops typically have 12 people but may have up to 20.

 Our classes are for students ages 18 and older.
 We do not offer classes for children or teenagers at this time.
 For the under-18 crowd, we’d recommend checking out Imagination Stage.

-Near Source (1835 14th Street NW) there is also metered parking on 14th Street and 2 hour parking in the residential neighborhoods surrounding 14th and T Streets.
+Near Studio Theatre (1501 14th Street NW) there is also metered parking on 14th Street and 2-hour parking in the residential neighborhoods surrounding 14th and P Streets.

 We love your enthusiasm!
 WIT hires teaching assistants with intent to train them up as a member of the WIT faculty.
 As with any hiring decision, this is based on a variety of circumstances; need, recommendations, involvement in the community, mastery of the craft and long-term interest in teaching for WIT.
-We find that interest in becoming a TA far outweighs our current capacity.
-WIT will contact eligible candidates when we are in the market for recruits.
+For more information on how to become a TA, please click here.

 It’s great that you formed such a tight bond with your Level 1 buddies.
 WIT classes have a very competitive registration process, so you should all coordinate what teacher or day of the week you’d like to take classes well in advance.
 Be prepared to split up with some of your friends for one term if necessary—playing with as many new people as possible will make you a better improviser overall!